🟦Formal Confirmation under OECD Guidelines

 🔷 Conclusion

-The Japanese NCP’s inaction in response to a complete, real-name, and evidence-supported submission is not a procedural lapse but a structural refusal to fulfill its mandate under the OECD framework.
+The Japanese NCP’s failure to respond within the 30-day window to a complete, real-name, and evidence-supported submission constituted not a mere procedural lapse, but a structural breach of its institutional duties under the OECD framework.

 This case demonstrates that:

-- Escalation to other NCPs (e.g., United States, France) and to the OECD Secretariat is now both appropriate and necessary to ensure independent oversight and corrective action.
+- Escalation to peer NCPs (e.g., United States, France) and to the OECD Secretariat remains essential to ensure transparency, independent oversight, and to prevent recurrence of such structural silence.

 🔷 Supplementary Note: Legal and International Principle Correlation (with Citations)

-💡 Implications of the Japanese NCP’s complete silence (Sep–Oct 2025):
+💡 Implications of the Japanese NCP’s procedural silence (Sep–Oct 2025):

-- Unlike the recognized standards of other OECD member states, the Japanese NCP failed to even acknowledge receipt of a formal, structured, and documented submission.
+- During the 30-day period following the submission on September 15, 2025, the Japanese NCP failed to even acknowledge receipt of a complete and structured Specific Instance.

 🇯🇵 Japanese Domestic Law | No protective mechanism triggered despite formal procedural compliance | Whistleblower Protection Act, Article 11: Obligation to maintain a functioning internal response system |